Jovan Soldatović

-Jovan Soldatović (November 26, 1920 in Čerević - October 7, 2005 in Novi Sad) was a Serbian and Yugoslav sculptor, internationally recognized for hundreds of sculptures and memorials.
+Jovan Soldatović (November 26, 1920 - October 7, 2005) was a Serbian and Yugoslav sculptor, internationally recognized for hundreds of sculptures and memorials.
 He was one of the most prominent modern Serbian sculptors, a leading artistic personality in contemporary Novi Sad and a member of the Prostor 8 art group from Belgrade.

 Private life

 He was born on 26 November 1920 in Čerević.
 His family moved to Novi Sad in 1930, in the area of Little Liman, near the location of future Banovina Palace.
 He graduated from Jovan Jovanović Zmaj Gymnasium in Novi Sad in 1939.
 In 1940 he finished to Officer´s School in Maribor and starts his studies in the architecture department in the Technical Faculty of the University of Belgrade.
 With the start of World War II in Yugoslavia he would stop his studies in Belgrade and move back to Novi Sad.
 He participated in World War II as a member of Yugoslav partisans 7th Vinkovac regiment.
 In 1945 after the war he would marry Mila Mrazović.
 He graduated from the Academy of Fine Arts in Belgrade in 1948.
 On 3 July 1948, his first son Srđan was born.
 On 18 March 1956, his second son Goran was born.
 Some time in his life he would divorce his wife and marry his second wife Mirjana.
 Both of his wives would tragically lose their lives in 1999 (Mirjana in June due to a car accident, Mila in August from natural causes).

 Soldatović died on 7 October 2005 in Novi Sad and was buried at a cemetery in Čerević.